Datrixx/discord-api-connection/README.md

 npm run dev
 ```

-> The bot listens to messages and handles commands like `/registerapi` and `/loginapi`.
+> The bot handles `/loginapi <UUID>` commands and listens to messages for synchronization.

 ---

-### 3. Minecraft Plugin Setup
+### 3. Setup Minecraft Plugin

-- Navigate to `java/plugin/`
+- Go to `java/plugin/`
 - Build the plugin with Maven:

 ```bash
 mvn clean package
 ```

-- Copy the resulting `.jar` from `target/` to your Minecraft server's `plugins/` folder.
+- Copy the resulting `.jar` from `target/` into the `plugins/` folder of your Minecraft server (ONLY the `discordmcapi-1.0-SNAPSHOT.jar`).
-- Start the Minecraft server (ensure it is using **Paper 1.20.4**).
+- Start the Spigot 1.8.8 server.

 ---

-## 🔐 Authentication Flow
+## 🔐 Authentication & Control Flow

-The system supports a simple security mechanism:

-- `/registerapi` – Registers a new connection between a Discord server and a Minecraft server.
+- `/registerapi` returns a random UUID in the Minecraft chat and saves it in `config.yml`.
-- `/loginapi <UUID>` – Authenticates and enables real-time message syncing.
+- `/loginapi <UUID>` registers, authenticates, and activates the WebSocket bridge connection.

-All server entries are stored in `servers.json`.
+- `/toggleplugin` enables or disables the WebSocket connection and message synchronization without restarting the server.

+The `enabled` state is saved in `api-rest.yml` for persistence.

 ---

 ## 📁 Key Files

-- `api/package.json` – Express app using `axios`, `uuid`, `dotenv`, etc.
+- `core/package.json` – WebSocket with dependencies like `axios`, `ws`, `uuid`, `dotenv`.
-- `discord/package.json` – Discord bot (uses Discord.js v14).
+- `discord/package.json` – Discord bot using Discord.js v14 and DiscordX.
-- `plugin/pom.xml` – Java Minecraft plugin using PaperMC 1.20.4.
+- `plugin/pom.xml` – Java plugin with PaperMC 1.20.4 and WebSocket.
+- `plugin/src/main/java/com/discordconnection/plugin/Main.java` – Main plugin class with WS logic and state control.

 ---

 ## 🔮 Future Improvements

-- 🌍 Move from local JSON storage to a cloud database (e.g., MongoDB, PostgreSQL).
+- Migrate local JSON storage to cloud database (MongoDB, PostgreSQL).
-- ☁️ Deploy the Express API on a cloud platform.
+- Deploy API on cloud platform (AWS, Heroku, etc.).
-- 🛡️ Improve authentication and add token-based access.
+- Improve authentication with tokens and roles.
-- 📌 Support multi-server connections and dynamic configuration.
+- Support multiple servers and dynamic configuration.
-- 🧪 Add unit tests and CI workflows.
+- Implement unit testing and CI/CD.

 ---